FOCUS-Rare success for Alzheimer's research unlocks hope for future therapies

 “We've been trying to do combination trials for years,” Sperling said.
 Nearly a decade ago, Alzheimer’s experts met in Washington to discuss testing combined therapies.
 At the time, “no one would listen,” she said.

-Now, however, Sperling and other researchers in the Alzheimer's Clinical Trials Consortium (ACTC), a research network backed by the National Institute on Aging, say drugmakers are increasingly interested in participating in a study to test tau drugs alone and in combination with anti-amyloid drugs such as lecanemab.
+Now, however, Sperling and other researchers in the Alzheimer's Clinical Trials Consortium (ACTC), a research network backed by the National Institute on Aging (NIA), say drugmakers are increasingly interested in participating in a study to test tau drugs alone and in combination with anti-amyloid drugs such as lecanemab.

 “We've been talking to multiple companies about working with us on our proposed platform, which can evaluate multiple drugs, and everybody's interested,” said Dr. Paul Aisen, director of the Alzheimer’s Therapeutic Research Institute at the University of Southern California’s Keck School of Medicine, and a leader with Sperling of the ACTC.

 The scientists said they expect an answer on funding by year-end.
-NIH said it does not discuss grants under review.
+The U.S. National Institutes of Health, which oversees NIA, said it does not discuss grants under review.

 More than 6 million Americans have Alzheimer’s, costing the U.S. economy nearly $6 billion a year in direct spending and unpaid caregiving expenses, according to congressional briefing documents.
 By 2050, Alzheimer’s cases are expected to double to 12.7 million, bringing the total yearly cost to nearly $1 trillion, according to the documents.